KnowledgeCaptureAndDiscovery/INF549/Assignment3/README.md

 ## Instructions for using this notebook ##

 This fold contains three notebooks, including two machine learning algorithms, decision tree and Naive Bayes and one text preprocessing notebook called text featurization.
+All the machine learning algorthims in these notebooks are implemented by a popular machine learning library called [scikit-learn](http://scikit-learn.org/stable/).
+You're welcome to explore it by yourself.

 Also,we provide three classification datasets that could be applied to either of the two ML algorithms.
 * ["iris.data"](https://archive.ics.uci.edu/ml/datasets/iris) has four attributes with continuous values describing three different iris species.